hard-software-au/juLinear.jl/README.md

 ```

 ### Command Line Options
-- `--filename`: Path to the MPS file containing the LP problem.
+- `--filename`: Path to the MPS or LP file containing the LP problem.
 - `--min`: Solve the problem as a minimization (default).
 - `--max`: Solve the problem as a maximization.
 - `--simplex`: Use the simplex method for solving the LP.